In a Nutshell:

 • Shiatsu

-The first thing to make a note of is that this chair offers two different advanced techniques.
-That’s almost unheard-of in an entry-level chair.
-And if you’re specifically looking for a chair that offers Swedish massage, this is about the least expensive option you’ll find on the market – by a wide margin.
+The first thing to note is that this chair offers two different advanced techniques.
+That’s almost unheard of in an entry-level chair.
+And if you’re specifically looking for a chair that offers Swedish massage, this is the least expensive option you’ll find on the market – by a wide margin.
 That’s huge.

 Unfortunately, it comes at a high cost.
-The Champ doesn’t even offer the full suite of basic massage techniques and is pretty limited in terms of pre-programmed options too.
+The Champ doesn’t even offer the full suite of basic massage techniques and is pretty limited in pre-programmed options.
 These include:

 • Relax